-Code Description Short Name 2014/15 2015/16 Latest Note 2015/16 Value Target Value Target Target Status participating in benchmarking with others to learn from best practice.
+Code Description Short Name 2014/15 2015/16 Latest Note 2015/16 Value Value Target Value Target Target Status Status participating in benchmarking with others to learn from best practice.
 SCORP06a Sickness absence days per teacher Sickness absence days per teacher 3.64 6.7 6.69 6.4 2015/16 - Quarter Four Update : The total days lost for the full year 2015/16 was 6.69 days per teacher compared to 3.64 days for 2014/15.
 The target of 6.4 was not achieved during 2015/16.
 The teachers refresh programme was effective in reducing sickness absence during 2014/15.
 New sickness recording procedures have been introduced during 2015/16 and a direct interface implemented which now ensures that the figures are more robust.
 During 2016/17 the Service will continue to closely monitor and manage sickness absence in accordance with the Maximising Attendance Policy and Procedures, coupled with appropriate support provided through Occupational Health referral.
 It is envisaged that this will help reduce sickness absence levels over 2016/17.
 SCORP06b Sickness Absence Days per Employee (excluding teachers) Sickness Absence Days per Employee (excluding teachers) 9.5 8 10.13 8 2015/16 - Quarter Four Update : Overall the Council has failed to achieve the target of 8 days per FTE for non teachers.
 Sickness absence days per employee were 10.13 days which is higher then the previous year (9.5 days - 2014/15).
 Sickness absence continues to be closely monitored and managed in accordance with the Maximising Attendance Policy and Procedures, and this, coupled with support through Occupational Health referral, is expected to reduce sickness absence levels going forward.
-SCORP08: Percentage of invoices sampled that were paid within 30 days % Percentage of invoices sampled that were paid within 30 days 93.64 % 92% 93.34 % 95% 2015/16 - Quarter Four Update : The percentage of invoices paid on time for the 2015/16 financial year was 93.34% which is a slight decrease on the previous year (93.64%).
+SOL_CORP 08 SCORP08: Percentage of invoices sampled that were paid within 30 days % Percentage of invoices sampled that were paid within 30 days 93.64 % 92% 93.34 % 95% 2015/16 - Quarter Four Update : The percentage of invoices paid on time for the 2015/16 financial year was 93.34% which is a slight decrease on the previous year (93.64%).
 For the 2015/16 year the invoices paid within 30 days fell short of target, however, the process have been reviewed and the revised process will be rolled out during April 2016.
-It is envisaged that the I
+It is envisaged that the

-Code Description Short Name 2014 4/15 2015/16 Latest Note 2015/16 Value Target Value Target Status Status invoice payments times will show an improvement by the end of Quarter One 2016/17.
-SP_D&AS A10 Information requests responded to in Freedom of Information requests responded to in 20 working days (%) 93% 88% 94% 2015/16 - Quarter Four Update : The Information Governance Manager left the Council in Oct 2015, a new post-holder was appointed in mid-Dec 2015, however this created another vacancy within the team.
+Code Description Short Name 2014 4/15 201 5/16 Latest Note 2014/15 2015/16 Value Target Value Target Status Status invoice payments times will show an improvement by the end of Quarter One 2016/17.
+SP_D&AS A10 Freedom of Information requests responded to in 20 working days (%) Freedom of Information requests responded to in 20 working days (%) 93% 88% 94% 2015/16 - Quarter Four Update : The Information Governance Manager left the Council in Oct 2015, a new post-holder was appointed in mid-Dec 2015, however this created another vacancy within the team.
 These personnel changes combined with a 15% increase in requests received during Q4 compared to Q3, negatively impacted performance against targets.
 A number of issues have been identified with the co-ordination and processing of FOI requests, and these will be addressed in June when the Change team will conduct a review of all FOI processes using LEAN methodologies to identify improvements and efficiencies.

-Title:DirectoratePlan 2015/18PerformanceReports asat 31March 2016

-- Purpose:To provide Cabinet with an update on the performance of all Directorates as at 31 March 2016. - Recommendation: Agree to (a) approve the performance of all Directorates as at 31 March 2016 against the priorities in the 2015/18 Directorate Plans; and (b) refer the Directorate Plan Performance Reports for the consideration of the Scrutiny and Petitions Committee on the 24 August 2016.
+Scrutiny and Petitions Committee Title: Directorate Plan 2015/18 Performance Reports as at 31 March 2016 Purpose: To provide Committee with an update on the performance of all Directorates as at 31 March 2016.
+Recommendation: That Committee agrees to note the performance of all Directorates as at 31 March 2016 against the priorities in the 2015/18 Directorate Plans.